Kayla Fischer

-Kayla Ann Fischer (born January 5, 2000) is an American professional soccer player who plays as a midfielder for Racing Louisville FC of the National Women's Soccer League (NWSL).
+Kayla Ann Fischer (born January 5, 2000) is an American professional soccer player who plays as a striker or midfielder for Racing Louisville FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Ohio State Buckeyes and was selected 16th overall by Racing in the 2023 NWSL Draft.

 College career

 Fischer played five seasons for the Ohio State Buckeyes, totaling 28 goals and 19 assists in 84 appearances.
 She started 79 games for Ohio State, helping her team reach the NCAA Tournament four times.
 She was twice named first team All-Big Ten and once third team All-Big Ten.
 She was also a selection for the All-Big Ten Freshman Team in 2018.

 Club career

 After her selection in the 2023 NWSL Draft, Fischer signed a two-year contract with Racing Louisville.
-The Ohio native made her professional debut in Racing's season-opening 0–0 draw at the Houston Dash and started her first game on April 15 at Angel City.
+She made her professional debut in Racing's season-opening 0–0 draw at the Houston Dash and started her first game on April 15 at Angel City.
+Fischer scored her first goal professional goal on June 14 against the Houston Dash in a 3–0 Challenge Cup group stage win.
 Fischer finished the 2023 NWSL season with one assist in 10 appearances, including five starts.

+In 2024, Fischer made 24 appearances for Racing, starting 12 matches.
+She was named to the NWSL Team of the Month in August and finished the year having contributed one goal and one assist.
+On August 15, Racing Louisville announced the club had signed Fischer to a one-year contract extension.

+Fischer started 16 matches in 21 regular season appearances in 2025, scoring a career-high three goals and adding three assists.
+In the club's first-ever playoff appearance, Fischer became the first Louisville player to score in the post-season.
+Her goal in the 90'+2 minute tied the game at a 1–1 which forced the match into overtime and eventually a penalty kick shootout which saw the Washington Spirit advance to the semifinals.
+Racing announced on July 1 that Fischer had signed a new contract with the club through the 2027 season.